lmatar/haxblog/index.md

 Before I started developing the features of the project, I was able to get feedback from students who played a few HaxBall games and look at Edwin’s model predictions.
 This feedback helped me understand a user’s point of view and helped me brainstorm further about how to improve the model based on that feedback.

 My features that I wanted to create were:
-Player Speed: Speed of the players when the shot occured Zone separation: Separate the field into zones
+- Player Speed: Speed of the players when the shot occured
+- **Zone separation**: Separate the field into zones
-Shot intersection: Based on the angle of the player to the ball, check if path intersect between the goalposts Weighted post hits: Award 0.5 for hitting the post or being close to the goal Weighted defenders: Apply weights to defenders based on how close they are to the goal or the player who is shooting
+- **Shot intersection**: Based on the angle of the player to the ball, check if path intersect between the goalposts
+- **Weighted post hits**: Award 0.5 for hitting the post or being close to the goal
+- **Weighted defenders**: Apply weights to defenders based on how close they are to the goal or the player who is shooting

 I was able to develop the player speed feature, add on to Edwin’s code for the weighted defender feature, and create the shot intersection feature, which was the most complicated.
 Let’s take a closer look at my features.